alppekel/aws-userdata-scripts/README.md

 ## Description

-This repo contains "User data shell scripts" used to set up AWS AMIs.
+This repo contains "User data shell scripts" used to perform automated configuration tasks after the AMAZON EC2 instance starts.